catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 This Integrations supports the following test types and metrics respectively.

-**Web**  : Timing metrics like Total, Connect, Dns, ContentLoad, Document complete.
+**Web Test**  : Timing metrics like Total, Connect, Dns, ContentLoad, Document complete.

-**Transaction** : Timing metrics like Total, Connect, Dns, ContentLoad, Document complete.
+**Transaction Test** : Timing metrics like Total, Connect, Dns, ContentLoad, Document complete.

-**API** : Timing metrics like Total, Connect, Dns, ContentLoad.
+**API Test** : Timing metrics like Total, Connect, Dns, ContentLoad.

-**Trace route** :  Packet loss , round trip time, number of hops.
+**Trace route Test** :  Packet loss , round trip time, number of hops.

-**Ping** :  Packet Loss, Round Trip Time.
+**Ping Test** :  Packet Loss, Round Trip Time.

-**DNS** :  Response times.
+**DNS Test** :  Response times.

 ##  Prerequisites

-Google Cloud project
+ - Google Cloud project

 ## Installation &amp; Configuration

-### Google cloud Setup:
+ ### Google Cloud setup
  ### Enabling the Monitoring API

 1. Select the [project](https://console.cloud.google.com/apis/dashboard) you will use to access the API.

 2. Click the Enable APIs and Service button.

-3. Search for &quot;Stackdriver&quot;.
+3. Search for `Stackdriver`

-4. In the search results, click through to &quot;Cloud Monitoring API&quot;.
+4. In the search results, click through to `Cloud Monitoring API`.

-5. If &quot;API enabled&quot; is displayed, then the API is already enabled.
+5. If `API enabled` is displayed, then the API is already enabled.
 If not, click the Enable button.

 ### Install cloud SDK on your local machine